onqtam/headjack/src/digital_footprint.md

 ██████████████████████████████████████████████████████████████████

 What if IDMs filled that role?
 What if IDMs could integrate with browsers such that bookmarks were saved in your IDM cloud?

+- What if we had "playback progress" even for text posts - by being able to toggle/layer a colorized heatmap of time spent on the different paragraphs?
+And what if this worked across apps and was managed by our IDM?
+We could easily come up with a standard interface for apps to talk to IDMs about that.

+- Currently all these are segregated between disparate platforms with separate accounts

 what if your IDM kept a list of everything you've seen so it can be displayed in the UI?